MayankHarbola/ChatApp/README.md

 # Chat Application

-ChatApp using node.js (Mongo db as database) and scoket.io
+ChatApp using node.js (mongodb as database) and socket.io

 ## How to use